-- (1) An actuarial certification prepared, dated and signed by a member of the American Academy of Actuaries who provides the information shall be included and shall provide at least the following information: - (a) A statement that the initial premium rate schedule is sufficient to cover anticipated costs under moderately adverse experience and that the premium rate schedule is reasonably expected to be sustainable over the life of the form with no future premium increases anticipated; - (b) A statement that the policy design and coverage provided have been reviewed and taken into consideration; - (c) A statement that the underwriting and claims adjudication processes have been reviewed and taken into consideration; - (d) A set of statements relating to contract reserves and their relation to gross premiums: - (i) A statement that the assumptions used for reserves contain reasonable margins for adverse experience; - (ii) A statement that the net valuation premium for renewal years does not increase; - (iii) A statement that the difference between the gross premium and the net valuation premium for renewal years is sufficient to cover expected renewal expenses; or if such a statement cannot be made, a complete description of the situations where this does not occur shall be provided in the actuarial memorandum supplied pursuant to § 2.B(3)(d); and - (iv) A statement as to whether or not the reserve morbidity assumptions used include any provision for morbidity improvement.
+- (1) An actuarial certification prepared, dated and signed by a member of the American Academy of Actuaries who provides the information shall be included and shall provide at least the following information: - (a) A statement that the initial premium rate schedule is sufficient to cover anticipated costs under moderately adverse experience and that the premium rate schedule is reasonably expected to be sustainable over the life of the form with no future premium increases anticipated; - (b) A statement that the policy design and coverage provided have been reviewed and taken into consideration;

+- (c) A statement that the underwriting and claims adjudication processes have been reviewed and taken into consideration; - (d) A set of statements relating to contract reserves and their relation to gross premiums: - (i) A statement that the assumptions used for reserves contain reasonable margins for adverse experience; - (ii) A statement that the net valuation premium for renewal years does not increase, except in a manner consistent with scheduled premium changes permitted under § 2.B(6); - (iii) A statement that the difference between the gross premium and the net valuation premium for renewal years is sufficient to cover expected renewal expenses; or if such a statement cannot be made, a complete description of the situations where this does not occur must be provided in the actuarial memorandum supplied pursuant to § 2.B(3)(d); and - (iv) A statement as to whether or not the reserve morbidity assumptions used include any provision for morbidity improvement. - (e) A statement that the premium rates in the modified rate schedule are not less than the premium rate schedule for existing similar policy forms with modified rate schedules, equivalent patterns of scheduled premium increases and comparable premium paying periods also available from the company except for reasonable differences attributable to benefits.

-- (e) A statement that the premium rate schedule is not less than the premium rate schedule for existing similar policy forms with issue age rate schedules and comparable premium-paying periods also available from the company except for reasonable differences attributable to benefits; or, if there are situations where one or some rates in a premium rate schedule are less than those in the premium rate schedule for existing products having similar benefits, a statement to that effect.
-In either case, details of the differences and the comparison work performed should be provided as part of § 2.B(3)(f). - (2) The document containing the premium rate schedules shall contain a statement that the premium rate schedules are those to which the information in the actuarial memorandum applies. - (3) An actuarial memorandum prepared, dated and signed by a member of the Academy of Actuaries who provides the information shall be included and shall address and support each specific item required as part of the actuarial certification, comply with Actuarial Standard of Practice (ASOP) 18 and provide at least the following information: - (a) An explanation of the review performed by the actuary prior to making the statements in 2.B(1)(b) and 2.B(1)(c); - (b) A complete description of pricing assumptions;
+If there are situations where one or some rates in a premium schedule are less than those in the premium rate schedule in each state for existing products having similar benefits, a statement to that effect shall be provided in lieu of the applicable statement above.
+In either case, details of the differences and the comparison work performed shall be provided as part of § 2.B(3)(f).

+- (2) A statement that the premium rate schedules are those to which the information in the actuarial memorandum applies.
+This statement shall be contained in the document containing the premium rate schedules. - (3) An actuarial memorandum prepared, dated and signed by a member of the Academy of Actuaries who provides the information shall be included and shall address and support each specific item required as part of the actuarial certification, comply with Actuarial Standard of Practice (ASOP) 18 and provide at least the following information: - (a) An explanation of the review performed by the actuary prior to making the statements in $\S 2.B(1)(b)$ and $\S 2.B(1)(c)$; - (b) A complete description of pricing assumptions;